 When DuPont needed to find innovative ways to show the unique capabilities of their advanced materials, they came to 219 Design.
-The partnership began with a concept generation session.
-Numerous ideas were explored but one idea stood out from the rest - rethinking the drone.
-Constructing a functional drone had the potential to showcase many of DuPont’s advanced materials with a novel design.
+The partnership began in early 2018 with a concept generation session and has progressed to the development of a variety of prototypes that showcase many of DuPont’s advanced materials with novel designs.

 The DuPont SVTC is home to four labs to work in partnership with local customers for their prototyping, fabrication, characterization, and reliability to drive new products in relevant applications such as consumer electronics, EV/HEV/autonomous vehicles, 5G technologies, wearables, and smart materials/smart cities.

 “219’s brainstorming methodology is collaborative and effective.
 We came up with many ideas together that could show the versatility of DuPont materials in engaging new ways.
 We had a lot of fun in the process too.”Julian Velazquez, Innovation Prototyping & Design Lead at DuPont

 New clients often want to start work quickly while getting a feel for 219 Design’s capabilities and process before they make a bigger commitment.
 Like many projects, our work with DuPont started with a brainstorming session.
 Our focus was on ideation for prototypes that showcase their advanced materials.
 Four of these ideas have come to fruition and are now on exhibit at the DuPont Silicon Valley Technology Center – a lightweight and durable drone, AR headset with a better user experience, microsatellite, and eScooter.

 219 worked with DuPont to develop a custom-designed drone built primarily (more than 50%) out of DuPont materials.
 The materials were carefully selected for their ability to improve flight, safety, performance, and durability.
 We presented the drone together at IDTechEx last year and you can still see the video here.